Team-1280-Training/Unit-5/README.md

         intro();
         Scanner scanner = new Scanner(System.in);
         int money = 10; // Start with $10
-        // Fix 1: money > 0 instead of money >= 0
+        // Fix 1: Use money > 0 instead of money >= 0
         while (money > 0) {
             System.out.println("MONEY: $" + money);
             System.out.print("Enter the stake, or 0 to quit: $");
             int stake = scanner.nextInt();
             // Check if the user wants to quit if (stake == 0) {
-                // Fix 2: printed money instead of stake System.out.println("You ended with $" + money + ".");
+                // Fix 2: Print money instead of stake System.out.println("You ended with $" + money + ".");
                 break;
             }
             // Check if the stake is valid
-            // Fix 3: Changed && to ||
+            // Fix 3: Change && to ||
             if (stake < 0 || stake > money) {
                 System.out.println("Invalid stake.");
                 continue;